taritter/Super_Mario_Bros/README.md

 ### Nathan Blanchard, Tess Ritter, Nick Bosley, Rachel Rose

 ## Description:
 This is a Python remake of the classic 1985 Super Mario Bros game.
 Traverse through three exciting levels filled with challenges, obstacles, and enemies!

+Run super_mario.py to play!

 ## Controls:
 - **A/D**: Move left/right